SR-Sujon/takaramichi/README.md

 # Takaramichi

-**Inbound Accommodation and Ski Rental Management Web Application for Nozawa Onsen & Hakuba Village (Front-End)**
+**Accommodation and Ski Rental Management Web Application for Nozawa, Japan (Front-End)**

 ![image](https://github.com/user-attachments/assets/72d28e9c-79d8-4f6c-b715-2efc5375ccaf)
 ![image](https://github.com/user-attachments/assets/1f66d008-4525-4477-9101-11c3e823c4bd)

-Wasabiya is a web application designed to streamline the management of inbound accommodation and ski rentals in the popular Japanese resorts of Nozawa Onsen and Hakuba Village.
+Takaramichi is a web application designed to streamline the management of inbound accommodation and ski rentals in the popular Japanese resorts of Nozawa Onsen and Hakuba Village.
 This user-friendly platform simplifies booking, rental management, and customer interactions, tailored specifically for businesses in these regions.

 ## Features